backupbrew/switchbrew/Network.md

   - "api-lp1.znc.srv.nintendo.net": Used by the Switch Online app to get app data, like the list of game-specific services to display.

-Note: "break Nintendo-acount..." is for "posting to social-media" in user-profile, results may vary with eShop(for non-dauth).
+Note: "break Nintendo-account..." is for "posting to social-media" in user-profile, results may vary with the eShop (for non-dauth).